CZ-NIC/knot/doc/reference.rst

 refresh-jitter
 ---------------

-A pseudo-random jitter delaying the reaction on incoming NOTIFY, production of otgoing NOTIFY and shortening the SOA refresh timer.
+A pseudo-random jitter shortening the SOA refresh timer.

 The jitter is from the interval from 0 to the configured value, and deterministic depending on the zone name.

-The goal is that with a lot of configured zone, they don't interfere within regular or triggered zone refresh and NOTIFY events.
+The goal is that with a lot of configured zone, they don't interfere within regular zone refresh.

 *Default:* 0